What is SCQA?

 To invert the pyramid, we need to state the conclusion first (see a letter sample below).
 It lets the reader immediately capture the most important part of the writing, showing them the essence right away.
 If the reader keeps reading, he can dive into how the writer interprets the conclusion and how he analyzed information.
 Typically, decision-makers come to a strategic decision based on the writer’s conclusion.

-By showing the conclusions first, we save everybody time by reducing mental effort.
-The details will be included further in writing if the reader is curious about the topic and conclusions.
+By showing the conclusions first, we save time by getting to the point immediately.
+The details are included further along and are pursued only if the reader is curious about the details and how the conclusion was drawn.

 To put it simpler, let’s visualize the concept like it is a pyramid.
 Here, we aim to top our writing with the conclusion because it is the most important aspect and the purpose of writing.
 Then, we present an analysis based on our conclusions.

-Finally, we include the facts, which build the foundations of our analysis at the bottom of the pyramid.
+Finally, we include the facts and relevant details, which build the foundation of our analysis at the bottom of the pyramid.

 Let’s again look at the same example of a letter that is written without using SCQA and inverting the pyramid: